Yining-Hu/isdlab/README.md

 Create Servlet classes and configure them according to the workshop materials on Canvas.

 # Acknowledgement
 This project is based on the original repo: https://github.com/jiak1/ISDAutLab-VsCode.
-Thanks to them for their work!
+Thanks to @jiak1 for their work!